5 Gamification Tactics That Excite Employees and Boost Engagement

 They show how close we are to completing a section, making it harder to stop playing.
 This makes them excellent tactics for keeping employees engaged.

-If nothing happens, there’s no reward for leveling up and they won’t keep playing.
+But if nothing happens, there’s no reward for levelling up — and they won’t keep playing.

 You need to make sure something changes when each level is reached.
 Maybe new courses are unlocked.
 Maybe the look of their avatar changes.
 Maybe there’s a fun animation that appears on screen.

 The more things that happen when a user levels up, the more motivational it will be to keep playing.

 Competition is a common strategy used to fuel engagement in training programs.
 It motivates employees to keep engaging in order to earn bragging rights over their peers.